 What do you do now?

-I have played about with the calories often and now eat approx 1350-1400 a day.
-I work out 30 mins on the bike or run 30 mins, 5-6 days a week and I use free weights and body weight exercises (plank, push ups, crunches,squats etc) 3-4 times week.
-I will lessen my cardio towards the end.
+Having played about with the calories often and now eat approx 1350-1400 a day.
+I now work out for 30 mins, on a bike or running , 5-6 days a week.
+Then use free weights and body weight exercises (plank, push ups, crunches, squats etc) 3-4 times week.
+Eventually, I will lessen my cardio towards the end.
 I walk when I can and try and stay active.
 This has not been a ‘diet’, it has been a change of lifestyle, and I will have to continue to keep my weight in check for the rest of my life.

 What is your end goal?

 After reassessing, I plan to get down to 64-5 kilos,10stone4, 142lbs, meaning I have lost 100lbs.
 I also want to add more muscle and lose a little more fat.

 How about loose skin/stretch marks/cellulite etc?